-Panasonic FZ2000 versus Panasonic GH4
+Panasonic FZ2000 vs GH4

 The Panasonic Lumix DMC-FZ2000 (called Panasonic FZ2500 in some regions) and the Panasonic Lumix DMC-GH4 are two digital cameras that were officially introduced, respectively, in September 2016 and February 2014.
 The FZ2000 is a fixed lens compact, while the GH4 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (FZ2000) and a Four Thirds (GH4) sensor.
-The FZ2000 has a resolution of 20 megapixel, whereas the GH4 provides 15.9 MP.
+The FZ2000 has a resolution of 20 megapixels, whereas the GH4 provides 15.9 MP.

-Body comparison: Panasonic FZ2000 vs Panasonic GH4
+Body comparison: Panasonic FZ2000 vs GH4